Equivariant Neural Simulators for Stochastic Spatiotemporal Dynamics: Introduction

-\begin{itemize} \item We propose Equivariant Probabilistic Neural Simulation (\modelname{}), an autoregressive probabilistic modeling framework for simulation of stochastic spatiotemporal dynamics.
-We theoretically and empirically show that \modelname{} produces distributions over trajectories that are equivariant to transformations of the relevant symmetry group. \item We evaluate \modelname{} on two diverse problems: an n-body system with stochastic forcing, and stochastic cellular dynamics on a grid domain.
+\begin{itemize} \item We propose Equivariant Probabilistic Neural Simulation (\modelname{}), an autoregressive probabilistic modeling framework for simulation of stochastic spatiotemporal dynamics. \CR{We mathematically and empirically demonstrate that \modelname{} produces single-step distributions that are equivariant to the relevant transformations, and that it employs these distributions to autoregressively construct equivariant distributions over the entire trajectory.} \item We evaluate \modelname{} on two diverse problems: an n-body system with stochastic forcing, and stochastic cellular dynamics on a grid domain.
 For the first problem, we incorporate an existing equivariant architecture in \modelname{}.
 For the second, we propose a novel graph neural network that is equivariant to permutations of cell indices, as illustrated in Figure~\ref{fig:title-page-illustration}. \item We show that incorporating equivariance constraints in \modelname{} improves data efficiency, uncertainty quantification and rollout stability, and that \modelname{} outperforms existing methods for probabilistic simulation in the above-mentioned problem settings. \end{itemize}